pashakondratyev/TankGame/README.md

 # TankGame
-Paul Kondratyev, Ali Inan, Susan Wahooligans
+Paul Kondratyev, Ali Inan, Susan Wu

 Period 3

 This is a top down 2 player tank shooter game made with Java AWT and Swing libraries.